muratkrty/reinforcement-learning-robot-in-maze/README.md

 ##reinforcement-learning-robot-in-maze
 ------------------------------------------------------------
-Reinforcement learning, Q learning algorithm, implementation on a robot that tryies to solve randomly created maze and reach the goal.
+Reinforcement learning, a Q learning algorithm, implementation on a robot that tryies to solve randomly created maze and reach the goal.
 Note that you can run .m files both on Matlab and Octave.